 The Malawi Malaria Behavior Survey was fielded in May through July 2021.
-Survey results were analyzed in coordination with the National Malaria Control Program and released in 2022.
+Survey results were analyzed in coordination with the National Malaria Control Program and were released in 2023.
 The survey was carried out by the Breakthrough ACTION project in Malawi in collaboration with the National Malaria Control Program, the U.S. President’s Malaria Initiative, and several other local organizations.

 Survey Zones and Respondents

 Key behaviors at a glance

 of caregivers of children under five with fever sought prompt and appropriate care the same day or the next day

 Knowledge: Respondents with correct knowledge of malaria care-seeking were 1.6 times more likely to seek prompt and appropriate care.

 Response efficacy:About two-thirds of respondents (63%) believed that a blood test is the only way to properly diagnose malaria.

 of respondents used a mosquito net every night of the week